aspnet/Blazor.Docs/docs/host-and-deploy/index.md

 1. *index.html* bootstraps the app.
 1. Blazor's router loads and the Razor Main page (*Main.cshtml*) is displayed.

 On the Main page, selecting the link to the About page loads the About page.
-Selecting the link to the About page works on the client because the Blazor router stops the browser from making a request on the Internet to `www.contoso.com` for `/About` and serves the About page itself.
+Selecting the link to the About page works on the client because the Blazor router stops the browser from making a request on the Internet to `www.contoso.com` for `About` and serves the About page itself.
 All of the requests for internal pages *within the client-side app* work the same way: Requests don't trigger browser-based requests to server-hosted resources on the Internet.
 The router handles the requests internally.

 If a request is made using the browser's address bar for `www.contoso.com/About`, the request fails.
 No such resource exists on the app's Internet host, so a *404 Not found* response is returned.